 “I don’t always feel beautiful, but I always feel human, and maybe that’s my problem.”

 I am a hopeless romantic for the tenderness of figurative bodies.
-Both human and animal.
 I find divinity in the crooks of joints, the pillowing of flesh, the vulnerability of something so seemingly strong as bone.
-My humans are most often rawly feminine, pan-racial, and unashamedly present in their conversations with the viewer.
-My animals are relatable characters, used tongue in cheek to replace and and critique their human counterparts.
+My animals are relatable characters, used tongue in cheek to replace and critique their human counterparts.
+My figures express across a spectrum of femininity while they stand unashamedly present in their observation of the viewer.
+They are created with the idea of contrasting the bodies frequently displayed within the imperial monolith of the traditional art gallery format.
+I seek to create these physical representations that allow every child on a school field trip the opportunity to see themselves celebrated in the room.

 "Beyond The Brickyard" February - April 2020, Archie Bray Foundation.
 Helena, MT.